 SCADAConnect is Rubicon’s SCADA software designed specifically for irrigation.
 It provides the ability to monitor and manage all field devices, with comprehensive alarm management and the ability to do sophisticated trend analysis.

-Rubicon’s engineers will design and install a communication system that will enable the inter-communication between FlumeGates along the length of the canal and the remote monitoring of all field equipment from the control centre.
+Rubicon’s engineers will design and install a communication system that will enable the inter-communication between FlumeGates along the length of the channel and the remote monitoring of all field equipment from the control centre.